r-pufky/docs/source/services/wireguard/initramfs.rst

 Unlock an encrypted root filesystem remotely on boot over wireguard.

-Ensure that both Dropbear and :ref:`service-wireguard`, :ref:`service-wireguard-wireguard-initramfs` are setup and working correctly.
+Ensure that both Dropbear and :ref:`service-wireguard`, :ref:`service-wireguard-initramfs` are setup and working correctly.
 Then set dropbear to only listen over wireguard network:

 .. code-block:: bash